BlaqueDevs/se-assignment-day-4-software-project-management-TheEmmaIhezie/README.md

 The software will be able to capitalize on current market opportunities if it is delivered on time.

-How project managers can ensure deadlines are met Holding frequent meetings to discuss concerns, evaluate results, and make any required plan adjustments. this helps make sure that everyone who has an interest in the project is aware of its progress.
+How project managers can ensure deadlines are met

+Holding frequent meetings to discuss concerns, evaluate results, and make any required plan adjustments. this helps make sure that everyone who has an interest in the project is aware of its progress.
 Transparent Reports: Tthis enables the taking of corrective action, give stakeholders transparent information that promptly flag any risks or delays.
 Establish mitigation plans as soon as possible after identifying any risks to the project.
 This covers external risks like vendor delays as well as resource and technological issues.
 Being adaptable and prepared for emergencies.
 Establishing backup plans beforehand: This ensures the redistribution of resources if a work is likely to be late.

 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?

+Effective cost control helps to guarantee that resources are used effectively and to avoid budget overruns that could compromise the project's completion.
+Project managers can contribute to the success of the project by tightly controlling expenses and ensuring that the project provides value within the budget allotted.

+Strategies to prevent budget overruns

 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?